abbiedaniel/salesforce-maintenance/PD1-Notes.md

   	- ```this.``` use with instance/non-static variables

 -  **Class Capabilities**
-   - Can be used to create
+   - Classes can be used to create:
   		- Trigger Handlers
    		- Controllers for LWC and Visualforce
    		- Invokable methods for flows and process builder to call
    		- Web services methods for external services to call

 </details>